Aliazzzz/Monarco-HAT-library-for-CODESYS-V3/README.md

 # Do a forced NTP sync
     sudo timedatectl

-This will force to sync time with some time server
+This will force to sync time with some time server and returns something like, depending on date/time and your time-zone;

-# Ready, but wait ...
+         Local time: zo 2018-09-23 14:46:17 CEST
+         Universal time: zo 2018-09-23 12:46:17 UTC
+         RTC time: zo 2018-09-23 12:46:18
+         Time zone: Europe/Amsterdam (CEST, +0200)
+         Network time on: yes
+         NTP synchronized: yes
+         RTC in local TZ: no

+# Ready!
+But wait?

-Now you can use the HAT, RS-485 and the Real-Time Clock from within a CODESYS IEC application.
+Now you can use the HAT, RS-485 and the Real-Time Clock from within a CODESYS IEC application!
 Access the RS485 UART via a comlib of you own flavour in CODESYS (like CAA SerialCOM library).

 # Run CODESYS Project
-Open the provided example project file.
+Open Codesys and the provided example project file.

 Check/Set SPI master parameters:

     Mode 0,
     SPI bits 8,
     Speed(Hz) 1000000 (=1MHz) => can be set up to 4 MHz, slower speeds avoid chance on crc errors

-# Compile, download and run => enjoy!
+Select your Target, Compile, download and run

+# Enjoy!